 - Soft body or fluid: As the name suggests, this paint has a more fluid texture than heavy body.
 Fluid acrylics tend to level out on the surface, meaning they don’t hold brush strokes or texture.
 This type of paint is great for creating watercolour effects and drips in paintings.

 You get what you pay for

 Sometimes it’s not worth paying more for a more expensive version of a product, but that’s definitely not the case with acrylic paint.
-The reason for this is that some of the pigments used to colour acrylic paints can be pretty expensive, and so the cheaper a paint is, the less pigment it generally contains.
+The reason for this is some of the pigments used to colour acrylic paints can be pretty expensive.
+The cheaper a paint is, the less pigment it generally contains.

 The more expensive paints have more pigment.
 This makes the colours more vibrant and generally gives better coverage.
 This means that you often need to use more of a cheaper paint and less of a more expensive paint to achieve a similar effect, so it can actually be a false economy.